310mc/https-310mc.github.io-tl/source/_posts/small_stories/crossroad.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
 I’m only guessing.
-I got worried about him because he was obviously feeling unwell, so I paid close attention to what the people in black suits were saying… and they sounded shaken up while contacting a hospital.
+I got worried about him because he was obviously feeling unwell, so I paid close attention to what the people in black suits were saying…

+They sounded shaken up while contacting a hospital.
 {% endbubble %}

 {% bubble Keito %}
 <th>(Dammit!
 I’m such an idiot!
-I should’ve known that Eichi’s health still wasn’t up to shape.
+I should’ve known that Eichi’s health still wasn’t back up to shape.
 He was only pretending to be fine…)</th>

-<th>(After all, he was still supposed to go back to the hospital.)</th>
+<th>(After all, he was still supposed to be at the hospital.)</th>

-<th>(I didn’t think about that, and ended up involving him with the plan… That’s my greatest failure.
+<th>(I didn’t pick up the signs, and ended up involving him with the plan… That’s my greatest failure.
 I rushed too much…)</th>

 <th>(What “perfect plan”… *I’m* the fool.)</th>
 {% endbubble %}